wesone/woltage/README.md

 ### addProjection

-`async addProjection(projectionName: string, projectionVersion: number, projectorName: string, projectorVersion: number, storeName: string): Promise<void>`
+`async addProjection(projectionName: string, projectionVersion: number, projectorName: string, projectorVersion: number, storeName: string, forceActivate = false): Promise<Projection>`

 To add a new projection.
 The `storeName` parameter is one of the keys of the config's `stores` property.